War of the Eight Saints: Resolution

+A peace conference met in Sarzana in February–March 1378 under the mediation of Bernabò Visconti.
+Besides the warring parties, the Holy Roman Empire and the kingdoms of France, Hungary, Spain and Naples sent representatives.
+Peace terms had been tentatively agreed when, on 31 March, the conference learned that Gregory XI had died.
+Visconti nonetheless transmitted the terms to the principal parties, but the conference broke up.

-The war ended with a peace treaty concluded at Tivoli in July 1378, negotiated with Pope Urban VI following the death of Gregory XI and with the beginning of the Western Schism.
+A peace treaty was finally concluded at Tivoli in July 1378, negotiated with Pope Urban VI.
 Under the treaty, Florence was to pay the Pope 200,000 florins (as opposed to Pope Gregory XI's original indemnity requirement of 1 million florins), repeal all laws placed against the Church by the secular government, and restore all property confiscated or looted from the clergy.
 The Pope, in return, was to repeal the interdict placed on Florence and mend the ecclesiastical community's diminished favor of Florence.

-The Eight Saints
+Eight Saints

 The Eight Saints (Otto Santi) may refer to one, or both, of two eight-member Balìa appointed by the Signoria of Florence during the war.
 When Florence arranged a nonaggression pact with Hawkwood at a cost of 130,000 florins, a special commission of eight citizens was created to levy a one-year, forced loan on the clergy of Florence and Fiesole to cover the sum.
 A second council of eight men was later created to make the military and diplomatic arrangements necessary to carry on a war against the Pope.

 The group identity of the Eight Saints remains a controversial subject.
 The levy committee is most widely accepted as the Otto Santi by scholars, though some argue that Otto Santi refers to the war council.
 The first historical reference to the Eight of War (Otto della Guerra) as the Otto Santi occurs in 1445 with the account of Florentine historian Domenico Buoninsegni; it does not appear in the accounts of contemporaries of the war such as Leonardo Bruni and Giovanni Morelli.
 Buoninsegni had applied the appellation—used in August 1378 to refer to an eight-member group (Gli Otto Santi del Popolo di Dio) formed by the Ciompi Revolt, which ensued immediately after the War of the Eight Saints—to the Otto della Guerra.
 In contrast, the moniker is used in the March 31, 1376 bull of excommunication to refer to the Otto dei Preti (the levy committee, literally meaning "Eight of Priests").

 The Otto dei Preti, appointed July 7, 1375 to carry out the taxation of the clergy for the nonaggression pact included: